 Reason #3 - A Varied Working Day

 No two days in vet medicine are quite the same, as working with animals rarely follows any kind of set plan.
-Most veterinary surgeries will deal with a wide variety of pets, so you never know whether you’ll be helping to provide care for a bird, a reptile or a Chihuahua on any given day.
-As a vet nurse or a veterinary assistant, you might even be asked to provide care for livestock, so it’s very unlikely that you’ll ever be bored at work!
+Most veterinary surgeries will deal with a wide variety of pets, so you never know whether you’ll be helping to care for a bird, a reptile or a Chihuahua on any given day.
+As a vet nurse or a veterinary assistant, you might even be asked to provide care for livestock, so it’s doubtful that you’ll ever be bored at work!

-Reason #4 - Getting Qualified is Relatively Straightforward
+Reason #4 - Getting Qualified is Relatively Straight-forward

 Reason #5 - You Have a Wide Range of Career Options Open to You

-The great thing about a career in veterinary medicine is that there is a diverse array of career paths open to you once qualified, so you don’t have to restrict your ambitions to just one field.
+The great thing about a career in veterinary medicine is that a diverse array of career paths are open to you once qualified, so you don’t have to restrict your ambitions to just one field.
 For instance, you could want to work in a zoo, a wildlife park, an equestrian centre or pretty much any role that involves caring for animals.

 Taking the First Step to a Career in Veterinary Medicine

 There really has never been a better time to get into the animal health industry, as you get job security, a varied working day and the framework already exists for you to follow your ambitions.
-The online courses available allow you to study vet nursing at your own pace and at a cost that won’t break the bank.
+The online courses allow you to study vet nursing at your own pace and at a cost that won’t break the bank.